osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex1-submit-refresher.md

 status: testing
 ---

-dHTC Exercise 1: Refresher – Submitting Multiple Jobs
+Grid Exercise 1: Refresher – Submitting Multiple Jobs
 =====================================================

 The goal of this exercise is to map the physical locations of some worker servers in our local cluster.